Question: Does ONCA notarize documents?

 Question: How do I submit my application to become a notary or renew my commission?

 Answer: Notary Applications must be submitted online.
 Applicants will then be notified by email they have been received.
-Once they have been reviewed and deemed sufficient, applicants will receive emails to sign via DocuSign and then (except for those commissioned only on behalf of the DC or federal government) pay by credit card.
+Once they have been reviewed and deemed sufficient, applicants will receive emails (except for those commissioned only on behalf of the DC or federal government) to pay by credit card.
 After all these requirements are completed applications will be notified the application has been approved.
 For details and other options, please see the application instructions and the Notary Public Handbook on our website.
-We will no longer accept the PDF version of the notary application; it you submit this through the mail, it will be returned to you.
+We will no longer accept the PDF version of the notary application; if you submit this through the mail, it will be returned to you.

 Question: How may I pay for Notary applications?